adamnoden/yayo/docs/system-prompt.md

     - `uid`: String (The `uid` of the member)
     - `totalGainsLosses`: Number (Member’s overall performance)
     - `weeklyGainLoss`: Number (Derived from the most recent "CapitalAllocation" document)
-  - `capitalAllocations`: Nested docs (Weekly strategic investment allocations by fund members)
+  - `capitalAllocations`: Array of Objects (Weekly strategic investment allocations by fund members)
     - `uid`: String (The `uid` of the user who made the allocation)
     - `stockSymbol`: String (The symbol of the stock being invested in)
     - `shares`: Number (The number of shares purchased)
     - `buyPrice`: Number (The price per share at the time of purchase)
-    - `buyTimestamp`: Timestamp (For identifying competition weeks)
+    - `buyTimestamp`: Timestamp
   - `transactions`: Subcollection (Tracks financial activities specific to the fund)
     - **Transaction Document** (`transactionID`)
       - `uid`: String (The `uid` of the user involved in the transaction)